aturley/follow-the-plot-2/README.md

 define areas of activity (by distance, angle etc) and only draw in those areas.
 I will combine drawings with slightly different points to create overlapping figures.

+## Plan 3

+I will experiment with intersecting lines.
+This will allow me to define ordered layers and create logic around intersections.